Japanese Patterns of Design

 Motsu-nikomi at Aburi Shimizu Sohonten in Shinbashi

 If you opt for entrails, you should try this.
-It has no bad smell but absorbed with delicious broth.
+It has no bad smell but is absorbed with delicious broth.

 Price: 450 JPY